codacy/chart/docs/index.md

     -   Creating an initial organization
     -   Inviting users to Codacy

-3. If you are using Amazon EKS as your Kubernetes infrastructure and you wish to set up HTTPS for Codacy, follow our [configuration instructions](configuration/tls-ingress-aws.md).
+3. If you wish to set up HTTPS for Codacy follow our [configuration instructions](configuration/tls-ingress.md).

 4. As a last step we recommend that you [set up monitoring](configuration/monitoring.md) on your Codacy instance.